tyrneh/options-implied-probability/README.md

 You can think about the lifecycle in three steps:

-1. Initialize the estimator object with configuration.
+1. Initialize the estimator object, with configurable params.
 2. Call `.fit(chain, market)` to calibrate.
 3. Query/plot the fitted object, or convert from vol to probability via `.implied_distribution()`.